 - Details for undergraduate courses

-- Level 2 complementary unit in the Population Health; Aboriginal Health and Wellbeing major sequences
+- Level 2 core unit in the Population Health; Aboriginal Health and Wellbeing major sequences

 - Level 2 elective

 - The goal of this unit is to assist students to enter and successfully participate in the workforce with a set of well-developed generic and transferable skills required of new graduates.
 These skills include strategies to build a person's employability, application of effective professional communication skills (oral, written, non-verbal), conducting effective workplace-related interviews, public speaking and presentations, team-based cooperation and collaboration, and development and presentation of a project plan.
 The focus is to use interactive workshops, on-line supporting content/resources, and working with agencies to develop these skills for work/professional practice.
 Students will work individually, in pairs and in small teams to develop and apply newly acquired knowledge and skills in tasks and activities.

 - Students are able to (1) apply the set of core knowledge and skills for successful participation in work/professional practice.; (2) explain the various strategies to build a person's employability and for seeking work in their selected profession.; (3) demonstrate the application of effective workplace/professional communication skills (public speaking, presentations, written, non-verbal) using appropriate information, conventions, formats, digital systems and tools.; (4) apply the principles and procedures of work-related time and project management.; (5) develop the skills to recognise and respond to differing and diverse perspectives in work-related activities and to manage conflict.; (6) apply effective decision-making and problem-solving approaches; and (7) demonstrate team-based cooperation and collaboration to achieve team goals/outcomes.